Malta; Megalithic temples, ‘fat ladies’, and the Hal Saflieni Hypogeum

 Malta, Sicily, Sardinia and Corsica – Mediterranean Islands small group tour

 Our Western Mediterranean tour begins with five days in Malta.
-The small group tour then continues on to Sicily, Sardinia and Corsica, and ends in Paris.
+The small group tour then continues on to Sicily, Sardinia and Corsica.
 Along with Malta’s megalithic temples, ‘fat ladies’ and the Hypogeum, highlights of our stay include St John’s Co-Cathedral, spiritual home of the Knights of St John Hospitaller, and the ‘silent city’ of Mdina.

 In Sicily we see the wonderful mosaics at the Villa Romana del Casale.
 The tour also visits the magnificent Baroque town of Noto and Arab/Norman Palermo.
 Sardinia’s highlights include the ancient fortified towers of Su Nuraxi, and Nora, Sardinia’s best preserved Roman city.
 On Corsica we visit the stunning natural reserve of the Golfe de Porto.
 This tour also visits the Palais Fesch des Beaux Art, home to an important collection of Napoleonic Art.

 Naturally, the beautiful locations visited over our 26 days tour are complemented with wonderful local food and wine!

 Caravaggio’s journey Italy, Malta, Sicily escorted small group tour